New Lambton Heights

 How does the suburb of New Lambton Heights's income rank nationally?

 The suburb of New Lambton Heights shows a median taxpayer income of $72,100 and an average of $87,657 according to the latest postcode level ATO data aggregated by AreaSearch for FY-23.
-This is extremely high nationally, contrasting with Rest of NSW's median income of $52,390 and average income of $65,215.
+This is among the highest in Australia, contrasting with Regional NSW's median income of $52,390 and average income of $65,215.
 Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $78,488 (median) and $95,423 (average) as of September 2025.

 What is the disposable income in the suburb of New Lambton Heights?